LiviuCP/goToScriptsPython/README.md

 Unlike the non-Python (BASH-only) version of the script it is NOT possible to obtain synchronization between terminal and graphical explorer if the terminal is embedded in an explorer window (as on OpenSUSE).
 This is due to the fact that the script runs in a sub-shell of the terminal.
 If you require this synchronization please use the BASH-only scripts (see section 8. for more details)

 2) On the MacOS version the terminal can be synchronized with the Finder window.
 This occurs as follows: when a valid path is entered in the terminal the Finder will close and the re-open in the directory for which the path has been entered.
 This occurs no matter if the path is the same with the old one or not and this behavior has been implemented as the user might sometimes need to refresh the Finder window.
 The possible reason for requiring Finder refresh is mentioned in section 4.
 By default the sync feature is disabled but it can be enabled by entering :s (+hit ENTER) in the navigation menu.
 To disable it enter :s again and hit the RETURN key.
+It is possible to enable synchronization at application startup by setting the finder_sync_enabled setting to True in system_settings.py.
+Also when closing the application the Finder sync is disabled and the Finder window is closed.

 3. INSTALLATION